John Wesley Banks

 James Thomas Redwine

-Visitation was Wednesday, April 3, at Garner Harper Funeral Home in Coffeeville, from 5 to 7 p.m.
-Funeral services were Thursday, April 4, at New Hope Baptist Church in Coffeeville at 10:30 a.m. with Bro.
+Visitation will be Wednesday, April 3, at Garner Harper Funeral Home in Coffeeville, from 5 to 7 p.m.
+Funeral services will be Thursday, April 4, at New Hope Baptist Church in Coffeeville at 10:30 a.m. with Bro.
 Truman Scarborough officiating.
-Interment followed in the New Hope Cemetery.
+Interment will follow in the New Hope Cemetery.

 Survivors include two sons, Slade Redwine and Dereck Redwine, both of Coffeeville; three brothers, Lewis Redwine Jr. and Billy Redwine of Coffeeville and Edward Earl Redwine of Carrollton; one sister, Lucy Wright of Coffeeville.
 He is also survived by four grandchildren, Abby, Riley, Andy, and Jack Redwine, all of Coffeeville.